Dental Implants — Waverly, NE

 Missing All Teeth

 Even patients who are missing all of their teeth can benefit from dental implants.
-Using a few strategically placed posts, a full or partial denture can be secured directly to the jawbone to provide a fit and stability a traditional prosthetic simply can’t match.
+Using a few strategically placed posts, a full denture can be secured directly to the jawbone to provide a fit and stability a traditional prosthetic simply can’t match.
 While normal dentures typically bring back about 10% of a patient’s bite strength, implant dentures have been shown to restore as much as 70% or more.

-Cost of Dental Implants
+Understanding the Cost of Dental Implants

 While dental implant restorations do tend to cost more than traditional ones, they are actually the most cost-effective option long-term.
 Why?
 Largely thanks to their longevity.
 Dental implants can easily last for multiple decades, while other replacements typically need to be completely redone every 5-10 years.
 With implants, a patient will enjoy superior function, aesthetics, plus they’ll save thousands in maintenance and retreatment.